jcjordyn130/python-qutescript/README.rst

 Tutorial
 ========

-At the time of writing this, I know of qutebrowser for only two days.
+At the time of writing this, I've known of qutebrowser for only two days.
-That is a testament to how addictive this new keyboard-access browser can be if you prefer that kind of a thing.
+That is a testament to how addictive this new keyboard-access browser can be if you prefer that kind of thing.
 If you haven't heard of it yet, and you like vim and python - qutebrowser might be just for you.

-It is a lightweight browser built on top of PyQt5 toolkit, works with current Python (3.6.x) and has affinity for doing things the unix way - clean, simple, no bullshit.
+It is a lightweight browser built on top of PyQt5 toolkit, works with current Python (3.6.x) and has affinity for doing things the UNIX way - clean, simple, no bullshit.

-As with unix philosophy, it can pipe commands with webpage text, current URL etc to your shell scripts or binaries, and can accept commands through a temporary FIFO/pipe back to the browser.
+As with the UNIX philosophy, it can pipe commands with webpage text, current URL etc to your shell scripts or binaries, and can accept commands through a temporary FIFO/pipe back to the browser.